Easter Egger Chicken | What to Know

 Easter Egger Hen Appearance

-The appearance of a female Easter Egger can vary wildly since they aren’t bred to a specific standard.
+A female Easter Egger’s appearance can vary wildly since they aren’t bred to a specific standard.
 They’re more like the mongrels or mutts of the chicken world, so you never know what you’re going to get.

-Depending on their specific parentage, they could have any sort of comb, although pea and single combs are the most common types.
-They can also vary widely when it comes to the color of their feathers and their facial features, sometimes featuring muffs, beards, or both.
+Depending on their specific parentage, they could have any sort of comb, although pea combs are common.
+They can also vary widely when it comes to the color of their feathers and their facial features, sometimes growing muffs and/or beards (feather clusters around their face and under their beak).
+These features are inherited from their Ameraucana ancestry.

-Easter egger chickens usually have red or white earlobes and small red wattles.
-They also commonly weigh between four and five pounds when fully grown, with the hens being lighter than the roosters.
+They usually weigh between 4 – 5 pounds when fully grown, with the hens being lighter than roosters.

 Easter Egger Temperament